General Motors LS-based small-block engine: L86/L87

 The 6162 cc EcoTec3 is a Generation V small-block V8 truck engine (VIN code "J").
 The L86 is an LT1 engine modified for truck use with a compression ratio of 11.5 to 1.
 In 2019, GM introduced the L87 as the successor to the L86.
-Power and torque remain the same, but whereas the L86's "Active Fuel Management" alternates between V4 and V8 modes, the L87's "Dynamic Fuel Management" can alternate between any of 17 different firing orders which vary both how many and which cylinders are actually firing based on demand calculated every 125 milliseconds.
+Power and torque remain the same, but whereas the L86's Active Fuel Management system alternates between V4 and V8 modes, the L87's Dynamic Fuel Management system can alternate between any of 17 different firing orders which vary both how many and which cylinders are actually firing based on demand calculated every 125 milliseconds.